-3.1.17 MCom (Taxation)
+3.1.15 MCom (Taxation)

-A BCom (with Law subjects) and LLB degree of this University or an equivalent qualification plus relevant preparatory programmes approved by Senate for this purpose.
+Both the degrees BCom (with Law subjects) and LLB of this University or an equivalent qualification plus relevant preparatory programmes approved by Senate for this purpose.

 Academic achievement in Taxation as subject at undergraduate and postgraduate levels during previous studies is taken into account in admission to the Coursework option.